christopherthompson81/autobot/readme.md

 # Autobot

 Autobot is intended to be a Minecraft player simulator.
-It is functionally an ore mining bot that can solve crafting for axes and pickaxes (cuts down trees as needed) and will self-equip with a appropriate tools.
+It is functionally an ore mining bot that can solve crafting for axes and pickaxes (cuts down trees as needed) and will self-equip with appropriate tools.

 Autobot currently only implements the following behaviours: